Tidal Forces within the Planet Jupiter

 The inverse square force of gravity is different between points on the near sides of two objects and the forces on their opposite sides.
 The near point is being pulled more strongly toward earth, while the far point is being pulled less strongly.
 Relative to the center, which determines the moons orbital position, the near point is pulled toward the planet, while the far point is pushed away from the planet.
 The difference is what gives rise to Strong Gravitational forces within the planet Jupiter.

-An example of this would be the force the moon exerts on the earth which leads to the rise and fall
+An example of this would be the force the moon exerts on the earth which leads to the rise and fall of the oceans along our coast.
+Each body is stretched along an axis pointing toward the other, with the near side being pulled closer and the far side being stretched away resulting in a bulge on both the near and far sides.

 Within the Galilean moons of Jupiter, the four biggest moons, IO, Europa, Ganymede and Callisto tides have played a significant role in shaping its surfaces densities.
 Callisto the farthest of the four biggest moons from Jupiter has a low density of 1.8 times that of water.
 Ganymede has a density of 1.9 times that of water.
 Europa has a density 3.5 times that of water.
 The difference is due to Jupiter’s strong gravity and also to the specific orbits of the moons, with distance the tidal forces drop off considerably.
 These forces play key roles in shaping the surfaces of Jupiter’s moons.
 Callisto which is the farthest away has minimal tidal effects, has a composition of primarily rock and water has a frozen surface which has stayed relatively the same.
 The tidal stresses on Ganymede caused a grooved terrain of buckled ice sheets.
 Europa with its active surface due to its interior heat caused by its tidal stresses keeps the water in its interior liquid.
 Io which is closest to Jupiter has a completely molten interior and active volcano surface, due to its interior heating caused by its large tidal stresses keeps the water in its interior liquid.